Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Full pre-registered analyses (Image Replication Experiment)

-\begin{itemize} \item \textbf{CLIP embedding cosine similarity} \begin{itemize} \item \textbf{No rescaling:} We found statistically significant evidence that higher Z-scores for images in previous prompts were associated with increased cosine similarity in subsequent attempts.
+\paragraph{CLIP No rescaling.} We found statistically significant evidence that higher Z-scores for images in previous prompts were associated with increased cosine similarity in subsequent attempts.
 When comparing performance across the trichotomous Z-score variable, the difference between the top bracket ("higher-than-expected") and bottom bracket ("lower-than-expected") was statistically significant, with the top bracket showing better performance in the next attempt.
 However, we did not find significant differences between the middle bracket and either the top or bottom brackets.

 The linear model did not yield a statistically significant relationship between Z-score and performance in the next iteration, likely due to non-linearity in this relationship across the negative and positive ranges of the Z-score distribution.